coreboot/coreboot/Documentation/lib/fw_config.md

 before asking the embedded controller.

-It is also possible to adjust the value in the embedded controller *(after disabling write protection)* with the `ectool` command in a Chrome OS environment.
+It is also possible to adjust the value in the embedded controller *(after disabling write protection)* with the `ectool` command in a ChromeOS environment.

-For more information on the firmware configuration field on Chrome OS devices see the Chromium documentation for [Firmware Config][1] and [Board Info][2].
+For more information on the firmware configuration field on ChromeOS devices see the Chromium documentation for [Firmware Config][1] and [Board Info][2].

 [1]: http://chromium.googlesource.com/chromiumos/docs/+/master/design_docs/firmware_config.md